Dental assistant job satisfaction: 3 factors that matter most

 Work-life balance

 In the U.S., work-life balance is gaining more importance.
-A 2021 survey by KeyBank showed that Americans even valued work-life balance over salary.
-While it remains second behind salary for dental assistants, work-life balance is still considered very important by three out of four DANB certificants.
+Research from SurveyMonkey in 2025 showed that employees even valued work-life balance over salary.
+While work-life remains second behind salary for dental assistants, it is still considered "very important" by three out of four dental assistants who were surveyed.

 “It is a rewarding career for raising a family,” says Brenda.
 “I decided early on that no nights, weekends, and holidays were more important to me than hospital work.”